Path of Restoration

 Audio Recovery Project Honoured with Award

-We fundraised so we could begin our video digitization and restoration project; a long term project that will go on for years.
-We are happy to tell you that we have made considerable progress on that path and are happy with our accomplishment so far.
-We are very close to finishing this project in 2017!
+We are working on our video digitization and restoration project, a long term project that has been taking place over a number of years.
+We have made considerable progress on that path and are close to finishing this project.

-You can still watch last years video Path of Restoration which will help you visualize what it means to digitize and restore old videos.
-And you will see some sweet glimpses of our perfect teachers.
+View the Path of Restoration videos, above, to learn about the steps to digitize and restore old videos.
+And you will see glimpses of our Buddhist teachers.

 Video Recovery Project